YebowenHu/huye-profolio/_news/announcement_1.md

 related_posts: false
 ---

-One paper is accepted to EMNLP2023, Singarpore! :smile:
+One paper has been accepted to EMNLP2023, Singarpore! :smile: